kjhealy/kieranhealy.hugo/content/blog/mta-ridership/index.markdown

 mathjax: false
 ---

-Here's the Figure of the Day.
-The MTA, and especially the subway, moves a *lot* of people every day.
-The lines here are weekly averages of daily ridership or traffic volume.
+Here's a Figure of the Day.
+The [MTA](https://mta.info), and especially the Subway, moves a *lot* of people every day.
+They also make daily ridership data available.
+The lines here are weekly averages, either of daily ridership or traffic volume through toll booths.

 {{% figure src="mta_volumes.png" alt="MTA Volume" caption="More people ride the Subway every day on average than lived in the country I grew up in." %}}